mui/mui-x/docs/src/pages/components/data-grid/getting-started/getting-started.md

 ## Support

 For crowdsourced technical questions from expert MUI devs in our community.
-Also frequented by the MUI core team.
+Also frequented by the MUI Core team.

 [Post a question](https://stackoverflow.com/questions/tagged/material-ui)